scams-research/scams-research.github.io/publications/index.md

 title: Publications
 ---

-Here is a list of publication from the SCAMs@bristol group.
+Here is a list of publication from the SCAMs@bristol group and Andrew.

 {% for pub in site.data.publications reversed %}
   <body>